tomerfiliba/plumbum/docs/cli.rst

 Application
 -----------
-The :class:`Application <plumbum.cli.Application>` class is the "container" of your application.
+The :class:`Application <plumbum.cli.application.Application>` class is the "container" of your application.
 It consists of the ``main()`` method, which you should implement, and any number of CLI-exposed switch functions or attributes.
 The entry-point for your application is the classmethod ``run``, which instantiates your class, parses the arguments, invokes all switch functions, and then